Maintaining your J-1 Status

-It is your responsibility to be aware of the expiration date of your DS-2019, which indicates the period of authorized stay in the United States.
-If you need additional time to complete your program objective, a J-1 Extension must be requested through IFSS by your department prior to the expiration date on your DS-2019.
-Your host department must request any extensions.
+It is your responsibility to know the expiration date of your DS-2019, which indicates the period of authorized stay in the United States.
+If you need additional time to complete your program objective, a J-1 extension must be requested through Terra Dotta by your department prior to the expiration date on your DS-2019.
+You cannot initiate an extension request.

-If you have J-2 dependents with your program they will automatically be included in the extension and will receive extended DS-2019s as well.
+If you have J-2 dependents with your program, their DS-2019s will automatically be extended also.

 This is an accordion element with a series of buttons that open and close related content panels.